-- School blazer with crest (to be worn at all times).
+- School blazer black with crest (to be worn at all times).

-- Plain charcoal/black trousers.
+- Formal plain black/charcoal trousers.

+- Grey shirt

-- Grey shirt with School tie.
+- School tie.

+- School pullover.

-- School pullover (if required). - The only outdoor coat for pupils in Years 8-12 is the green school-crested fleece. - Black shoes only no trainers/no trainer style shoes (no black trainers, no black canvas shoes, no black shoes with white markings).
+- The only outdoor coat for pupils in Years 8-12 is the black school-crested coat (new September 2022)

+- Black shoes only no trainers / no trainer style shoes (no black canvas shoes, no black shoes with white markings).